AlignmentResearch/tuned-lens/docs/source/tutorials/training_and_evaluating_lenses.rst

 Loading the Model Weights in int8
 ++++++++++++++++++++++++++++++++++

-The `--int8` flag can be used to load the model's weights in a quantized int8 format.
+The `--precision int8` flag can be used to load the model's weights in a quantized int8 format.
 The `bitsandbytes` library must be installed for this to work.
 This should reduce VRAM usage by roughly a factor of two relative to float16 precision.
 Unfortunately, this option cannot be combined with `--fsdp` or `--cpu_offload`.

 ++++++++++++++++++++++++
 Weights & Biases Logging